11BelowStudio/11BelowStudio/README.md

 Some of these repositories are repositories for the work I did during my degrees, some of these repositories are for games and other things I bodged together when I had some downtime, so a bit of a mixed bag overall.
-There are a few other projects I'm working on in the background (still in the design phase), so consider following me on itch.io if you want to know when they're ready.
+There are a few other projects I'm working on in the background, so consider following me on itch.io if you want to know when they're ready.

 Hopefully there's something in here that you won't completely dislike.